-All these made Hungary preserve it heterogeneous structure, in spite of the homogenizing policy promoted especially by the Angevins.
+All these made Hungary preserve it heterogeneous structure, in spite of the homogenizing policy, promoted especially by the Angevins.
 In recent papers, it is estimated that about A.D.
-1500, Hungary had 4 million inhabitants, which we deem slightly exaggerated.
+1500.
+Hungary had 4 million inhabitants 110, which we deem slightly exaggerated.
 But let us nevertheless admit that the number is real.
-At the time of their invasion of Pannonia, the Hungarians must have amounted, as we have seen, to about 100,000-120,000 people.
-If at the end of the Middle Ages the kingdom had 4 million inhabitants, of which more than 3 million were Magyars, as claimed of late, 107 it means that the Magyar population grew about 30 times over in about half a millennium, something that happened nowhere in Europe at that time.
-It follows that both the demographic data (scarce as they are) and the ethno-confessional ones lead us to the conclusion that, without the possibility of specifying the exact number of inhabitants in absolute figures, the proportion of the non-Magyars and non-Catholics in medieval Hungary constantly remained more important than that of the Magyars and Catholics.
-Whole provinces, such as Slovakia, Croatia, Dalmatia, Bosnia, Sirmium, Voivodina, Transvlvania, Banat, Crișana, Maramureș, the area inhabited by the Cumans etc., are constantly presented in different sources such as Slavic, Romanian, "schismatic," or "heretical."
+At the time of their invading Pannonia, the Hungarians must have amounted as has been seen, to about 100,000 - 120,000 people.
+If at the end of the Middle Ages the kingdom had 4 million inhabitants, of which more than 3 million were Magyars, as has been claimed of late 111, it means that the Magyar population grew about 30 times over in about half a millennium, fact that happened nowhere in Europe at that time.
+It follows that, both the demographic data (scarce as they are) and the ethno-confessional ones lead us to the conclusion that, without the possibility of specifying the exact number of the inhabitants in absolute figures, the proportion of the non-Magyars and not-Catholics in medieval Hungary constantly remained more important than that of the Magyars and Catholics within the framework of the population.
+Whole provinces, such as Slovakia, Croatia, Dalmatia, Bosnia, Sirmium, Voivodina, Transylvania, the Banat, the Crisana, the Maramures, the area inhabitded by the Cumans etc., are constantly presented in different sources such as Slavic, Romanian, "schismatic", or "heretical" ones.
 The towns were, as we have seen, mostly German.
-It follows that the ethnic and confessional image of medieval Hungary, although modified by the Reformation and then by the Counter reformation, does not differ essentially from the one outlined before the First World War, when the "minorities" officially accounted for more than half of the entire population.
-In other words, these "minorities" have always represented a majority, whence the lack of viability of the kingdom that inherited the tradition of the "holy crown" of Saint Stephen.
+It follows that the ethnical and confessional image of medieval Hungary, although modified by the Reformation and then by the Counter-Reformation, does not differ essentially from the one outlined before the First World War, when the "minorities" officially accounted for 52%.
+In the words, these "minorities" have always represented a majority, whence the lack of viability of the kingdom that has inherited the tradition of the "holy crown" and the legitimacy of the forming and the existence of the national states in this part of Europe.